ICYMI: last week our team headed to Paris to participate at the EthCC conference and connect with the global Ethereum community.

-Bedrock is the next major upgrade to Optimism.
+Bedrock is the next major upgrade to OP Mainnet.
 The talk goes over the motivation behind the upgrade and some technical details.
 It goes over the sequencer, verifiers, the batcher, the proposer, challenge agents, users, and how they interact together in the upcoming system.
 It also touches on the new guarantees on deposit inclusion and how they are enforced, plus some of the nitty gritty details of how the new bedrock contracts and system work together.

 Cannon by Norswap

 Until now, optimistic rollups have been relatively clunky as they need to patch the EVM bytecode in order to make it executable on layer 1 and in order to enable challenges via fault proofs.
 But not anymore!
 Cannon is a new fault proof system that minimizes the amount of code needed to run an optimistic rollup and ensures that no changes have to be made to the bytecode.
 As a result, the rollup is fully EVM-equivalent and compatible with all existing tooling.

 OP Mainnet has some major milestones coming up on the road to becoming a fully decentralized, fully trustless Rollup.
 Wen Bedrock?
 Wen proofs?
 Wen sequencer decentralization?
 Wen ZK 👀?
 This talk covers it all.
 Each section tries to cover some context about why each project is being prioritized, where it fits into the greater roadmap, and how far away we are from production.
 Lots of incredible protocol alpha contained herein!